The Husband’s Guide To Breast Cancer: How To Best Support Your Spouse

 Continued from previous page.

-Dealing with the spouse's emotions as she battled breast cancer and coming to terms with your own emotions can take a toll even on the most "macho"man.
+Dealing with the spouse's emotions as she battled breast cancer and coming to terms with your own emotions can take a toll on even the most "macho" of men.

 Having these feelings is normal.
 As a husband, you can admit your fears and, at the same time, sincerely reassure your loved one that she is not alone in her journey because both of you will get through it together.
 This can help anchor emotional security which will be helpful in recovery.